mala7891/ndvi-brighton-co/README.md

 * earthpy
 * numpy
 * matplotlib

+# Install the Earth Analytics Python Conda Environment
+To install the earth-analytics-python environment, you will need to follow these steps:

+Fork and clone a GitHub repository from https://github.com/earthlab/earth-analytics-python-env to your earth-analytics directory.
+This repository contains a file called environment.yml that contains the instructions to install the environment.

+1. In the Terminal, set your directory to the cloned earth-analytics-python-env dir using "cd" to change directories (e.g. "cd earth-analytics-python-env)".

+2. Once you are in the earth-analytics-python-env directory, you can create your environment.
+To do this run: "conda env create -f environment.yml"

+3. When the environment is installed you can activate it using: "conda activate earth-analytics-python"

+Note that it takes time to install of the packages found in the earth-analytics-python environment as it needs to download and install each library.
+Also, you need to have internet access for this to run!

 # Data Formats and Types
 To apply this workflow, you need Landsat imagery data in GeoTIFF format.
 The Landsat imagery should contain the necessary bands, specifically the red and near-infrared (NIR) bands.